thecomicbookclub/thecomicbookclub.github.io/_posts/2017-04-06-gundam-origins-vol-1.md

 [![The cover to Mobile Suit Gundam Origin vol 1 Activation]({{site.url}}/images/comic/gundam-origin/cover.jpg)]({{site.url}}/images/comic/gundam-origin/cover.jpg)

-## Jake
+Be prepared for a long ramble about what I patchily know of Gundam.
+It is both comfortingly familiar to me and also a mystery.
+The familiarity stems from the whole brand being so iconic, yet a mystery because I never really delved into it.
+But before I bore you with my love of giant-robo mecha suits, let's hear from someone who doesn't really like giant robots.

+## Giant robots are not for me

-Never heard of it.
-Thought it looked familiar.
-Is this Transformers then realised it predates Transformers.
+Jake had never heard of it, but thought it looked familiar: "Is this Transformers?" he initially thought, then realised it predates Transformers.

 Colours beautiful.
 Arresting even in black and white.
 Then really quickly couln't work out what was going on in the space battles